MehdiLouzar/Industria-merged/README.md

 browser can reach the API directly on the host.
 When using Docker, the frontend server accesses the backend via `API_INTERNAL_URL=http://backend:3001`.
 An optional Nginx proxy listens on port 80.
+The backend sets CORS headers so the React app can call the API without extra configuration.

 ### Manual database initialisation